Eshakundu01/Social_site_MVC/readme.txt

-This project consists of symfony files also.
+This project is the migration of previous task using symfony in which symfony is installed globally after which the the symfony skeleton structure is obtained using the composer.